THE PURITAN

 . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 It was the coming of the Holy Scriptures to the common man that made the Reformation possible.
 The lights were being lit in Europe.
-And Western Christendom was about to come out of the Dark Ages.
-Prominent among the movers and the shakers who were making all this happen were these upstart evangelicals, these 'People of the Book'.
-Ahh yes.
+Western Christendom was about to come out of the Dark and Medieval Ages.
+Prominent among them were certain movers and the shakers.
+They were the ones who were making all this happen.
+These were the upstart evangelicals, those 'People of the Book'.
+Oh yes.
 Those annoying fundamentalists, those Pilgrims and Puritans were beginning to show up on the scene.

 Here is the NEXT ARTICLE.